nuclia/demos/nuclia-react-example/README.md

-In the [Knowledge Box](https://docs.stashify.cloud/docs/docs/getting-started/concepts#knowledge-box) used in this demo, each resource contains a text field corresponding to a page of our [documentation website](https://docs.stashify.cloud/docs/) and the corresponding URL is stored in resource’s `origin` metadata.
+In the [Knowledge Box](https://docs.stashify.cloud/docs/docs/getting-started/concepts#knowledge-box) used in this demo, each resource contains a text field corresponding to a page of our [documentation website](https://docs.stashify.cloud/docs/) and the corresponding URL is stored in the resource’s `origin` metadata.

 This application was built using [React](https://react.dev/) and [@nuclia/core](https://www.npmjs.com/package/@nuclia/core), and the project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).